 For instance, strategic linker designs with enhanced hydrophilicity can be used in multi-drug resistant tumors to reduce binding of the payload in ADCs.

-Several ADCs are FDA-approved for the treatment of refractory Hodgkin’s lymphoma and HER
+Several ADCs are FDA-approved for the treatment of refractory Hodgkin’s lymphoma and HER2-positive breast cancer.

 Currently, ADC research is making use of fluorescent imaging, positron emission tomography (PET), and magnetic spectrometry imaging (MSI) to evaluate antibody delivery and sustained drug release.